SHOTGUN FINDER

 shotgun review Sep 30, 2021

-I've concluded my hunting trip out west and I'm more than happy to be back.
-In fact, I'm back right in time to share this review with you: The Benelli Ethos Sport.
 In complete honesty, this may be on my top ten "Most Attractive Looking Guns" list.
 With that said, It's certainly not on the "Best Looking Price Tags" List.
-So today we're here to put that price to the test, and see if this Benelli Ethos is what you've been looking for for the range, or even the field!
-This is the Ethos Sport and comes in 28 Gauge, So I'm interested to see how the recoil and reliability holds up.
+So today, we're here to put that price to the test and see if this Benelli Ethos is what you've been looking for for the range or even the field!
+This is the Ethos Sport and comes in 28 Gauge, So I'm interested to see how the recoil and reliability hold up.

 MSRP